 Looking through the glass, I scanned the skyline looking for that familiar Space Needle profile, then realized, "Oops, I’m on it."
 We spotted my son’s elementary school and the bridge to our neighborhood.
-Looking down from that viewpoint, you can plan out your entire Seattle itinerary: Maybe start at the Pacific Science Center, followed by the Olympic Sculpture Park and then a ferry ride?
+Looking down from that viewpoint, you can plan out your entire Seattle itinerary: Perhaps tour the rest of Seattle Center, head to the Olympic Sculpture Park, then Pike Place Market, and then a ferry ride?

-Even though the air was hazy with wildfire smoke during our visit, everyone was in a good mood.
+Even though the air was a bit hazy during our visit, everyone was in a good mood.
 Phones and cameras recorded the experience, and strangers helped each other take group shots.
 People come from all over the world for this view — almost 60 million visitors have gone up the Space Needle since it opened in 1962.
 The Space Needle is great for sightseeing tourists, and it’s an even richer experience for Seattle-native children.
-It’s all the sights you know well and love, from a different perspective.
+It’s all the sights you know well and love, from a new perspective.

-A new "dining experience" will be announced later this year.
-For now you can buy snacks, beer, wine and coffee at Atmos Café, albeit at sky-high prices.
-A bottle of water, $3.
-A bagel, $4.
-We saw a foreign visitor try to pay for a bag of popcorn with a $5 bill; the cashier shook her head and flashed 10 fingers: $9.81 was the total.
+The rotating restaurant you might remember from a pre-renovation visit is gone.
+Families can buy pricey snacks and beverages at the Atmos Café.
+On our visit, we saw a foreign visitor try to pay for a bag of popcorn with a $5 bill; the cashier shook her head and flashed 10 fingers: $9.81 was the total.
 For grown-ups only there’s the swanky spot called The Loupe Lounge.

 Even with all the glass and the enhanced, sky-high sights, not everyone was impressed.
-The teens at the next table over were busy ignoring the $100 million view for — what else? — their phones and tablets.
+The teens at the next table over were busy ignoring the $100 million view for — what else? — their phones.

 Tips for families

 - Make sure the kids snag a spot in the front of the elevator by the window for the 43-second trip.